🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Conference badge (A6)4–5 cm squareBottom third of badge

-Wristband1.5–2 cm squareMinimum viable; test before print run
+Wristband1.5–2 cm squareMinimum viable — test first

 Ticket stub (2.5" x 5.5")2.5–3 cmSide column of ticket